Board of Directors report 2015

 "Sparebanken Møre shall help to improve opportunities for people and enterprises to live, work, develop and enjoy a good life in Møre og Romsdal."

-- Schoolchildren's interest in businesses, new enterprises and science subjects.
-We shall help to improve schoolchildren's understanding of, and interest in business, new enterprises, and science subjects.
+- We shall help to improve schoolchildren's understanding of and interest in business, new enterprises and science.
 For example, we participate in Young Entrepreneurship.

-- Talent development.
-We shall focus on and encourage talent within business, culture and sports.
-Examples of this include the GNIST Mørestipend, the Music Award, and grants to various sports groups.
+- We shall focus on and encourage talent within business, culture and sports.
+Examples of this include the GNIST Mørestipend, the Music Award and grants to sports groups.

 - Culture in Møre og Romsdal.
-We shall help the county and local authorities in the county develop and improve the range of cultural activities in Møre og Romsdal.
-For example, the Opera in Kristiansund, the theatre “Teatret Vårt”, Go With the Flø, and various festivals.
+We shall help the county and the municipalities in the county develop and improve the range of cultural activities in Møre og Romsdal.
+Examples of this are the Opera in Kristiansund, the "Teateret Vårt" theatre and various festivals and cultural arrangements.

-- We shall contribute to developing and reinforcing meeting places in Møre og Romsdal for private and public actors.
-For example, the Møre Conference and Scientific Conference at Aalesund University College.
+- We shall contribute to developing and reinforcing meeting places in Møre og Romsdal for private and public participants.

 Given the focus on our priority areas, Sparebanken Møre also established an overall goal in 2010 for our corporate social responsibility work: